sakaiproject/sakai/basiclti/docs/sakai_lti_vendor.md

 ==================================================

-The Sakai tool registration process reads an XML document to create as many pre-configured Basic LTI tools as you like.
-The default BasicLTI tool registration is in the source tree at the following location:
+The Sakai tool registration process reads an XML document to create as many pre-configured LTI tools as you like.
+The default LTI tool registration is in the source tree at the following location:

 basiclti/basiclti-portlet/src/webapp/WEB-INF/sakai/IMSBLTIPortlet.xml